The stellar velocity dispersion in nearby spirals: radial profiles and correlations: DISCUSSION

 Sources of uncertainty arise from the calculation of the anisotropy parameters and \sigmaR, these quantities are difficult to determine and require many assumptions \citep[e.g.,][]{hes17,kal17b}.
-Recent work has improved our ability to determine these parameters \citep[e.g.,][]{cap08,mar13,kal17b,mar17}.
-The \sigmaz/\sigmaR\, and \sigmap/\sigmaR\, values we use in this analysis are calculated from parameters derived by \citetalias{kal17a}, who use modern sophisticated modelling to derive them from observations \citep[see ][]{cap08}.
+Recent work has improved our ability to determine these parameters \citep[e.g.,][]{cap08,ger12,ber10,che18,kal17a,mar17,pin18}.
+The \sigmaz/\sigmaR\, and \sigmap/\sigmaR\, values we use in this analysis are calculated from parameters derived by \citetalias{kal17b}, who use modern sophisticated modelling to derive them from observations \citep[see ][]{cap08}.

 The \sigmaR values we use are derived from \citetalias{fal17}'s CALIFA \sigmao observations.
 The data are of high quality but are limited by the spatial resolution, sensitivity and velocity resolution relative to typical \sigmao of the survey, introducing uncertainties to our analysis.
 More galaxies and better radial data will improve our characterization of the radial behaviour and help to determine whether the radial trends are a function of other properties.
-We apply a dispersion cut-off and $20$\% error cut-off ensure that we use reliable and accurate data.
+We apply a dispersion cut-off and $20$\% error cut-off to ensure that we use reliable and accurate data.
 The dispersion cut-off resulted in many low \sigmaR\, data being excluded from our analysis.
 The loss of low quality data points has the largest effect on our analysis at large radii, where there are few high quality data suitable for our analysis.
-Current IFU surveys can only provide reliable \sigmaR profiles within $R_{\rm{e}}$.
 Despite these uncertainties we can still conclude that \sigmam values overestimate \sigmaR at small $R$ (particularly within $l_{\star}$) and the difference between \sigmam and \sigmaR decreases with increasing $R$ for $R < R_{\rm{e}}$.